US Job Market 2026: 7 Resume Strategies to Beat AI Screeners & Land More Interviews

 - Won “Campaign of the Year” — 2025 American Marketing Association Awards

-- [Context] Reported directly to CMO; supported 3 direct reports
+- [Context] Reported directly to CMO; managed 3 direct reports

 Strategy #5: Target Job Platforms by Industry (Don’t Spray & Pray)

 Not all US job boards serve the same purpose.
-Here’s where the smart money goes:
+Here’s where smart money goes:

 | Industry | Best Platform | Why |